XLS (Excel) Exports

 - The text of the question and answer options

-- The response count and percentage per answer choice and a corresponding chart
+- The response count, percentage per answer choice if it was a drop down or multiple choice question, and a corresponding chart

 - The number of respondents who answered and the number who skipped the question

 Responses Data exports organize survey results in a spreadsheet where each row contains the answers from a given respondent.
 The question type determines how the data is reported in the spreadsheet.

 In the majority of cases, the XLS export should fulfill your needs.
 You may want an XLS+ export if you're importing the data into an advanced statistical or analytical software.